schjonhaug/schjonhaug.github.io/_posts/2022-08-20-running-bitcoin-core-on-a-raspberry-pi.md

 ---
 layout: post
-title: "Running Bitcoin Core on a Raspberry Pi"
+title: Running Bitcoin Core on a Raspberry Pi
 description: "How to set up a full Bitcoin node on a Raspberry Pi 4, using the command line."
 image: "/assets/bitcoin-core-on-a-raspberry-pi.png"
 date: 2022-08-20 21:48:21 +0200